tkeskita/smoothMesh/README.md

 - `-layerPatches` option is used to limit the boundary layer treatment to cells next to specified patches only.
 You can specify one or several patches, optionally with wild cards.
 For example `-layerPatches 'walls'` or `-layerPatches '( stator "rotor.*" )'`.
 No patches are included by default.

 - `-layerMaxBlendingFraction` is the maximum fraction (0 <= value <= 1) by which boundary layer edge length and edge direction are blended with the centroidal smoothing locations.
-Zero value disables the effect of all other boundary related variables below (default value 0.5).
-Values between 0.3 and 0.8 seems to produce good results in practice.
+Zero value disables the effect of all other boundary related variables below (default value 0.3).
+Values below 0.5 seems to produce good results in practice, but it depends on the case.

 - `-layerEdgeLength` specifies the target thickness for the first boundary layer cells (prismatic side edge length).
 If no value is provided, the value of `minEdgeLength` is applied.